TEXT-S&P summary: Kazakhstan Temir Zholy

 Rationale

-The rating on Kazakhstan’s national railway operator Kazakhstan Temir Zholy (KTZ) reflects Standard & Poor’s Ratings Services’ opinion that there is a “very high” likelihood that the Republic of Kazakhstan (foreign and local currency BBB+/Stable/A-2; Kazakhstan national scale kzAAA/--/--) would provide timely and sufficient extraordinary support to KTZ in the event of financial distress.
-Our rating on KTZ is three notches above its stand-alone credit profile (SACP) of ‘bb-'.
+The rating on Kazakhstan’s national railway operator Kazakhstan Temir Zholy (KTZ) reflects Standard & Poor’s Ratings Services’ opinion that there continues to be a “very high” likelihood that the Republic of Kazakhstan (foreign currency BBB+/Stable/A-2, local currency BBB+/Stable/A-2; Kazakhstan national scale kzAAA/--/--) would provide timely and sufficient extraordinary support to KTZ in the event of financial distress.

-We consider KTZ to be a government-related entity (GRE).
-In accordance with our criteria for GREs, our view of a “very high” likelihood of extraordinary government support is based on our assessment of KTZ‘s:

--- “Very important” role in Kazakhstan’s economy as a national railroad company.
-KTZ plays a key role in land-locked Kazakhstan’s vital national transport sector; and